jorgebucaran/fisher/man/man7/fisher-faq.md

 ### What is Fisherman?

-Fisherman is a shell manager for fish that lets you share and reuse code, prompts and configurations easily.
+Fisherman is a plugin manager for fish that lets you share and reuse code, prompts and configurations easily.

 ### What do I need to know to use Fisherman?